 Overview of the University of Toronto

 In addition to having access to top-notch instructors and resources, students at the University of Toronto will have the opportunity to network with leaders and alumni from across the world, which can greatly aid in their future personal growth.
 The University of Toronto belongs to the Association of American Universities, the Association of Commonwealth Universities, and the U15 Group of Canadian Research Universities.
-Additionally, the university is listed as one of the top universities in the globe.
+Additionally, the university is listed as one of the top universities in the world.

-University of Toronto Rankings
+University of Toronto Admissions Overview

 Read Also: Resource Management in Education: Methods, Outcomes & Careers

-University of Toronto Acceptance Rate – Undergraduate Enrollment
+University of Toronto Acceptance Rate | Undergraduate Enrollment

-University of Toronto Acceptance Rate – Graduate Enrollment
+University of Toronto Acceptance Rate | Graduate Enrollment

 Read Also: University of Otago Scholarships 2025 | Study in New Zealand

-University of Toronto Acceptance Rate – International Enrolment
+University of Toronto Acceptance Rate | International Enrolment

 In 2023–24, the University of Toronto had 26,942 full-time international students, which accounted for 30.4% of all full-time enrollment and 32.9% of fall undergraduate students.
 At the University of Toronto Scarborough Campus, the proportion of international students enrolled full-time is higher (34.4%) than at the St. George Campus (30.2%) and Mississauga Campus (27.8%).